How to Address Racial Discrimination in the Workplace

 Associative discrimination

-Associative racial discrimination is when an employee is treated differently due to a friend or a family member being a particular race, ethnicity or national origin.
+Associative racial discrimination is when an employee is treated differently due to a friend or a family being a particular race, ethnicity or national origin.

 Whatever the background of an employees' friend or family member is, isn't any of your business.
 By treating them differently - you may be guilty of unlawful discrimination.